In Video Games

 and Meta Power-Up

-- The move Pay Day also grants Trainers an additional amount of money each time it is used, with the awarded amount of coins being based off of the level of the Pokémon using the move.
+- The move Pay Day also grants Trainers an additional amount of money each time it is used, with the awarded amount of coins being based on the level of the Pokémon using the move.
 During Generations 1 and 2, the amount of money scattered was two times the user's level.
 From Generation 3 onwards, the multiplier was increased, so that the money received per use is now five times the user's level.

 - The Gen VI move Happy Hour doubles the amount of prize money earned after a battle.